matteocelani/interactive-fiction/README.md

 ```solidity
  function setAnswer(bytes32 _answer, uint8 _game, uint8 _index)
  ```
+⚠️ For simplicity, the array starts at index 1.\

 Each game has a start date, which you can set with the function `setStartGame`.
 ```solidity